nvidia-holoscan/holohub/applications/videomaster/replayer/README.md

 ### Requirements

-The provided applications are configured to use the DELTACAST.TV capture card for output stream, or a pre-recorded endoscopy video (replayer).
-Contact [DELTACAST.TV](https://www.deltacast.tv/) for more details on their products.
+The provided applications are configured to use the DELTACAST.TV card for output stream.
+Contact [DELTACAST.TV](https://www.deltacast.tv/) for more details on their products and how to setup your environment.

 ### Data